nobre84/CLWeeklyCalendarView/README.md

 ## Customisation

-**Please be aware customisation delegate function is optional, if u do not apply it, it will just fire the default value.
+**Please be aware customisation method is optional, if u do not apply it, it will just fire the default value.

-Using CLWeeklyCalendarViewDelegate to customise the behaviour

-Following customisation key is allowed
+The following customisation key is allowed:

 ```
 CLCalendarWeekStartDay;    //The Day of weekStart from 1 - 7 - Default: 1